wulind/MadeByMe/README.md

 MadeByStudios is an exploration into a creative showcase built with React and ThreeJS, designed to showcase fiber arts created by my friends and I with a premium, animated user experience.
 In addition, we incoporated Stripe so we may sell our crochet patterns.

-The home screen features images of recent project with a distortion effect applied, creating an ever-evolving wave pattern that will continue to match our recent projects.
+The home screen features images of our recently completed crochet projects with a distortion effect applied, creating an ever-evolving home screen.

 ![Home page - Animated gif demo](demo/HomeScreen.gif)